timofeysie/conchifolia/README.md

 https://ko.wikipedia.org/w/api.php?action=parse&section=0&prop=text&format=json&page=%ED%98%84%EC%83%81_%EC%9C%A0%EC%A7%80_%ED%8E%B8%ED%96%A5
 ```

 We weren't passing the lang and leave case alone args into the details.redirect function.
 Duh!
+But even after making that change and pushing the result to Heroku, now ALL the detail pages in the Loranthifolia client app are showing "300 multiple choices failed" errors.

+Maybe there was some network issues or caching of old code?
+Anyhow, now all the Korean redirects seem to be working.
+Loranthifolia might finally be ready for it's first release.

 ## Automatic detail re-directs